-Renowned as an economic anthropologist, Raymond Firth's lifelong fieldwork with the Tikopia, beginning in 1928, led to the classic ethnography We the Tikopia: A Sociological Study of Primitive
+Renowned as an economic anthropologist, Raymond Firth's lifelong fieldwork with the Tikopia, beginning in 1928, led to the classic ethnography We the Tikopia: A Sociological Study of Primitive Polynesia.

-Polynesia.
 His later work with the Malaya in the late 1930s, conducted in partnership with his wife Rosemary Firth, formed the foundation for a number of ethnographic and theoretical works integrating economic and social systems.
 The Raymond Firth Papers (held at the London School of Economics): The collection will include approximately 20,000 pages of field notebooks, journals and early draft manuscripts from Firth's research in Tikopia and Malaya, late 1930s through the 1950s, including follow up research visits.

-Ruth Fulton Benedict Papers

-Ruth Benedict made significant contributions to the field in her exploration and examination of the role of individuals in relation to larger societies and cultures, and her integration of analysis of personality and individual agency in cultural description.
+Ruth Fulton Benedict Papers Ruth Benedict made significant contributions to the field in her exploration and examination of the role of individuals in relation to larger societies and cultures, and her integration of analysis of personality and individual agency in cultural description.
 She published her major work, Patterns of Culture, in 1934, a comparative work that integrated her own work and others.'
 The Ruth Benedict Papers (held at the Vassar College Archive, to be open access): Approximately 8,000 pages from the Benedict archive will be made open access and include notes from various field expeditions, including trips with the Pima, Serrano, and Zuni throughout the 1930s.

-REDEFINING THE ARCHIVAL RESEARCH EXPERIENCE, DIGITALLY

-The Alexander Street platform enables users to mimic a live archive research experience in a digital space.
-Content and metadata are presented in original finding aid order, with box, folder, and document organization maintained in digital form.
+MARGARET MEAD PAPERS

+Arguably one of the most prolific and influential anthropologists of the 20th century, Margaret Mead undertook her first field expedition in 1925 and was still publishing as late as 1975, a few years before her death.
+Her first field expedition to Samoa, between 1925 and 1926, resulted in a trove of materials focusing on child-rearing practice and gender roles in Samoa, as well as the widely read and critiqued ethnography, Coming of Age in Samoa.
+Mead returned to the field a few years later, conducting joint research with Reo Fortune

+in Papua New Guinea, between 1928 and 1929, and again between 1931 and 1932.
+Soon after, she published Sex and Temperament in Three Primitive Societies.
+The Papers contain Mead's field notebooks, draft manuscripts and other materials leading to the publication of these two seminal ethnographies.

-Discussions are currently underway for possible inclusion of additional archival collections, including the papers of Margaret Mead, Alfred Kroeber, Claude Levi-Strauss, Marvin Harris, Frank Hamilton Cushing, Edmund Leach, Reo Fortune, A.M.
+Discussions are currently underway for possible inclusion of additional archival collections, including the papers of Alfred Kroeber, Claude Levi-Strauss, Marvin Harris, Frank Hamilton Cushing, Edmund Leach, Reo Fortune, A.M.
 Hocart, and Norman Tindale.

 ADVISORY BOARD

 Alan Howard, Professor Emeritus, University of Hawai'i

 Erik Bahre, University of Leiden

-Frank Salamone, Professor Emeritus,
+Frank Salamone, Professor Emeritus, Iona College

-Iona College

-Jan Rensel, University of Hawai i
+Jan Rensel, University of Hawai'i

 Mary McCutcheon, George Mason University

 Rory Turner, Goucher College

 Additional Support From

 Mary Catherine Bateson, Professor Emerita, George Mason University

 Anthropological Fieldwork Online is a contributing collection, which means that 10% of the revenues from all new purchases will go toward our anthropology open access archival publishing initiatives.

+Anthropology Online

-Anthropological Fieldwork Online Teaching Anthropology Online
+Anthropological Fieldwork Online

-Ethnographic Video Online: Volume III, Indigenous Voices

-Ethnographic Video Online: Volumes I and II

-Smithsonian Global Sound® for Libraries

 Early Encounters in North America

+Ethnographic Sound Archives Online

+Ethnographic Video Online: Volumes I-IV

+Ethnographic Video Online, Teaching Edition

 North American Indian Thought and Culture

-Anthropology Online
+Smithsonian Global Sound® for Libraries